Massive demand for foreign & Cambodian English Teachers

 Self-promotion is one of those things in life that people either shy away from or embrace with enthusiasm.
 There doesn’t seem to be any middle ground.
 In the context of finding a teaching job in Cambodia, I think you’re better placed if self-promotion doesn’t come easy for you compared to someone who embodies self-promotion.
 Certainly, your demeanour will be in sync with the local population.

-Teaching English in Cambodia without a degree AVSE-TESOL
+teaching english in phnom penh without a degree

 The ‘self-promotion’ hoop is more about putting yourself, and your quality TESOL certification, in front of prospective employers (schools) in Cambodia than ‘big-noting’ yourself.
 Yes, teaching English in Cambodia without a degree is perfectly legal, but you will be competing for teaching jobs with people who hold a degree.
 Putting your best foot forward is paramount.